-Securities available-for-sale primarily consists of U.S. treasury securities and investment grade corporate debt securities and obligations of government sponsored entities.
-The Company classifies all securities as available-for-sale, as the sale of such securities may be required prior to maturity to implement management strategies.
-These securities are carried at fair value, with the unrealized gains and losses reported as a component of other comprehensive income (loss) in stockholder's equity until realized.
+Securities available-for-sale primarily consist of investment grade corporate debt securities.
+The Company classifies all securities as available-for-sale and as current assets, as the sale of such securities may be required prior to maturity to implement management strategies.
+These securities are carried at fair value, with the unrealized gains and losses reported as a component of other comprehensive income (loss) in stockholders' equity until realized.
 Realized gains and losses from the sale of available-for-sale securities, if any, are determined on a specific identification basis.
 A decline in the market value of any available-for-sale security below cost that is determined to be other than temporary will result in an impairment charge to earnings and a new cost basis for the security is established.
 No such impairment charges were recorded for any period presented.
-The Company does not intend to sell the investments in unrealized loss positions at December 31, 2010.
-It's not more likely than not that the Company will be required to sell its investments before recovery of their amortized costs.
-As of December 31, 2010, none of the Company's investments have been in an unrealized loss position for more than 12 months.
-Premiums and discounts are amortized or accreted over the life of the related security as an adjustment to yield using the straight-line method.
+It is not more likely than not that the Company will be required to sell its investments before recovery of their amortized costs.
+As of December 31, 2011, none of the Company's investments have been in an unrealized loss position for more than 12 months.
+Premiums and discounts are amortized or accreted over the life of the related security as an adjustment to yield using the straight-line method and include in interest income.
 Interest income is recognized when earned.
 Realized gains and losses on investments in securities are included in other income within the consolidated statements of operations.
-Realized gains were \$0.1 million in 2010.
-Net realized gains were \$0.1 million in 2009 and net realized losses were \$0.1 million in 2008.
-The amortization, accretion and interest income are included in interest income within the accompanying consolidated statements of operations.
+The proceeds from the sales of available-for-sale securities and the realized gains and losses on these sales were minimal.

-The following table sets forth the composition of securities available for sale as of December 31, 2010 and 2009 (in thousands):
+The following table sets forth the composition of securities available-for-sale as of December 31, 2011 and 2010 (in thousands):